timdeschryver/timdeschryver.dev/content/blog/how-to-test-your-csharp-web-api/index.md

 ### Testing basic endpoints at once

-For tests that require an identical setup we can write a `Theory` with `InlineData` to test multiple endpoints at once.
+For tests that require an identical setup, we can write a `Theory` with `InlineData` to test multiple endpoints at once.
-This tip only applies for simple queries and are a quick way to verify these endpoints to do fail.
+This tip only applies to simple requests and is a quick way to verify that these endpoints don't throw an error.

 ```cs
 [Theory]